tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 I eventually settled on a core that's not part of any major emulator:
 [Manuel Sainz de Baranda y Goñi's "redcode" core](https://github.com/redcode/Z80).
-It's written in very portable C and designed to be used a library so it takes very little setup or modification to use in my application.
+It's written in very portable C and designed to be used as a library so it takes very little setup or modification to use in my application.
 It does depend on a large external header-only library as provided, but I was able to adapt it to be more standalone with some work.